-1) training images and segmentation masks are initially generated from the simulation based on the unique color of the gripper and the target object, 2) the autoencoders are then trained to compress augmented (noisy) images into 128-dimensional latent vectors.
-This is achieved by reconstructing the original (denoised) RGB images, guided by an \gls{MSE} loss objective.
-As a result, a simulated and a corresponding real-world image are encoded to similar latent representation Additionally, to further shape the latent space, the \gls{IGAE} predicts two binary masks with \gls{BCE} loss objectives: one for the gripper and one for the target object, and finally, 3) once the autoencoders have been optimized, the frozen encoders process the image observations and the agents learn a policy through interactions with the environment while relying on latent vector states.
+\textbf{AutoEncoders}: The agent learning process here is divided into three separate steps.
+1) Training images and segmentation masks are initially generated from the simulation based on the unique color of the gripper and the target object.
+2) The autoencoders are then trained to compress augmented (noisy) images into 128-dimensional latent vectors.
+This is achieved by reconstructing the original (denoised) RGB images, guided by an \gls{MSE} loss objective \cite{joshi2021deepurl}.
+As a result, a simulated and a corresponding real-world image are encoded to similar latent representations.
+Additionally, to further shape the latent space, the \gls{IGAE} predicts two binary segmentation masks with \gls{BCE} loss objectives, one for the gripper and one for the target object.
+3) Once the autoencoders have been optimized, the frozen encoders process the image observations, and the agents learn a policy through interactions with the environment while relying on the latent vector as a representation of the environment states.

-\textbf{RL Policy Details}: For all representation spaces we used the model-free algorithm \gls{PPO} \cite{PPO} to train the agents.
-This algorithm is particularly well-suited for continuous action spaces, and the novel proposed clipping coefficient can effectively addresses the high variance issues in the policy update step.
+\textbf{\gls{RL} Policy}: For all representation spaces we used the model-free algorithm \gls{PPO} \cite{PPO} to train the agents.
+This algorithm is particularly well-suited for continuous action spaces, and the novel proposed clipping coefficient can effectively address the high variance issues in the policy update step.
 We used the parallel PPO implementation from StableBaselines3 \cite{stable-baselines3}.

-Regarding the architecture of the policy network, the default implementation for the PPO algorithm of the StableBaselines3 (2 fully connected layers of 64 units and Tanh activation functions for each of the the actor and the critic heads) showed the best performance.
-However, in the vision-based methods, replacing the Tanh with ReLUs activations yielded more stable results\footnote[5]{Most likely the sparsity property contributed to the improved behaviour, given the larger input dimension compared to the State RL agent.
-We also observed that other types of networks performed much worse, and smaller policy networks always outperformed larger ones in our setup.}.
+Regarding the architecture of the policy network, the default implementation for the PPO algorithm of the StableBaselines3 (2 fully connected layers of 64 units and Tanh activation functions for each of the actor and the critic's heads) showed the best performance.
+However, in the vision-based methods, replacing the Tanh with ReLU activation functions yielded more stable results\footnote[5]{Most likely, the sparsity property contributed to the improved behavior, given the larger input dimension compared to the State \gls{RL} agent.
+We also observed that other types of activation functions performed much worse, and smaller policy networks always outperformed larger ones in our setup.}.